Appointment of mainworks contractor signals start of Gas to the West build

-SGN Natural Gas together with partners Mutual Energy, have announced the appointment of the main works contractor for Gas to the West which will see the commencement of the major construction phase of the £250m infrastructure project in Counties Tyrone, Derry and Fermanagh this week.
+SGN Natural Gas together with partners Mutual Energy, has announced the appointment of the main works contractor for Gas to the West which will see the commencement of the major construction phase of the £250m infrastructure project in Counties Tyrone, Derry and Fermanagh this week.

 Murphy GMC and Roadbridge will be responsible for the specialist engineering and construction of 200km gas pipelines in the Cookstown, Coalisland, Derrylin, Dungannon, Enniskillen, Magherafelt and Omagh areas.